Daily Drawdown

 Profit without crossing the Daily Drawdown

 The trader starts trading with a $100,000 account and makes a $102,000 profit during the first day.
-Then, over the next 3 days of trading, he lose $300 each day, but his equity never falls below this loss of $100 each day.
+Then, over the next 3 days of trading, he lose $300 each day.
 Each day, their daily drawdown will be calculated from the initial balance, and the max drawdown will be set at $92,000 with an 8% max drawdown.

 Their max daily drawdown will be between $97,632 and $97,920, so his account will be fine, and he will be able to request a payout.